1. Intellectual Property Rights and Granting Procedure

 While the confiscation of manufacturing tools is executed, it is important to be proportionate and not to prevent the defendant from continuing its trading activities with respect to non-infringing goods.

 Losing parties bear the costs, including the successful party’s official attorneys’ fees.
-The official attorneys’ fees are determined in line with the annual tariff declared by the Turkish Bar Union.
+The official attorneys’ fees are determined in line with the annual tariff declared by the Turkish Bar Union and are updated every year.
 The official attorneys’ fees are also collectable through enforcement offices.

 6.2 Rights of Prevailing Defendants